-- 89. Plaintiff repeats and realleges the allegations of paragraphs 1 through 88 as if fully set forth herein. - 90.
+- $\,$ 89.
+Plaintiff repeats and realleges the allegations of paragraphs 1 through 88 as if fully set forth herein. - 90.
 MHC's Offer is conditioned upon, among other things, MHC being satisfied, in its sole discretion, that "the provisions of the Maryland Business Combination Law are . . . inapplicable to the acquisition of shares pursuant to the Offer and the [Second-step] Merger." - 91.
-In its Offer, MHC states that it has "requested that the Company's Board of Directors adopt a resolution . . . exempting from the Maryland Business Combination Law a [Second-step Merger] between [Chateau] and [MHCOLP] or any of its affiliates." - $\,$ 92.
+In its Offer, MHC states that it has "requested that the Company's Board of Directors adopt a resolution . . . exempting from the Maryland Business Combination Law a [Second-step Merger] between [Chateau] and [MHCOLP] or any of its affiliates." - 92.
 The decision as to whether to adopt such a resolution is a matter for the business judgment of the directors.

-required to be adopted by the Chateau board of directors.

-94. Chateau has no adequate remedy of law.
+- 93. Chateau seeks a declaration that no resolution relating to the Maryland Business Combination Law of the nature requested by MHC is required to be adopted by the Chateau board of directors. - 94.
+Chateau has no adequate remedy of law.